EchoONE: Segmenting Multiple echocardiography Planes in One Model: Related Work

 \subsection{Multi-plane segmentation}

 Multi-plane analysis of medical images enables a comprehensive evaluation of the organ of interest in clinical practice, therefore raising the requirement for multi-plane segmentation (MPS) of medical images.
-Existing solutions can be attributed into two categories: multi-branch architecture with each branch dealing with one plane, and a uniform model that is trained using combination of multi-plane image-mask pairs.
-While the later often leads to performance drop, efforts have been devoted into the former one. \cite{ding2021mvfusfra} designed a network with three segmentation branches for each of the sagittal, coronal, and axial planes for brain tumor segmentation.
-Then fused 3D results of the three planes were then employed to improve the segmentation of each plane in turn. \cite{zhong2025cross} presents multi-plane representation learning for volume medical data by exploring plane discrepancy and dependency within three parallel branches for sagittal, coronal, and axial views, resulting improved 3D segmentation.
+It is noteworthy that the challenge of multi-plane analysis transcends medical imaging domains. \cite{SPIn-NeRF} integrates a semantic neural radiance field in conjunction with a video instance segmentation model to segment the appearance of the same scene from multiple view directions. \cite{radar_rebuttal} uses three encoders with a shared latent space for multi-view radar segmentation.
+Existing solutions in the domain of medical image segmentation can be attributed into two categories: multi-branch architecture with each branch dealing with one plane, and a uniform model that is trained using combination of multi-plane image-mask pairs.
+While the latter often leads to performance drop, efforts have been devoted to the former one. \cite{ding2021mvfusfra} designed a network with three segmentation branches for each of the sagittal, coronal, and axial planes for brain tumor segmentation.
+Then fused 3D results of the three planes were then employed to improve the segmentation of each plane in turn. \cite{zhong2025cross} presents multi-plane representation learning for volume medical data by exploring plane discrepancy and dependency within three parallel branches for sagittal, coronal, and axial views, resulting in improved 3D segmentation.
 TransFusion \cite{liu2022transfusion} introduced multiscale cross-view context modeling and dependency mining between two parallel branches for the segmentation of short and long axis cardiac MRI images.

 Similarly, in cardiac structure segmentation, there are studies that combine information from multiple planes \cite{JBHI-MMs2}.
 For instance, \cite{MMs2workshop1} aligns segmentation information from the long-axis view (LA) with the short-axis view (SA), while \cite{MMs2workshop2} shares low-level features between LA and SA to achieve right ventricle (RV) segmentation in cardiac MRI.